SeldonIO/seldon-core/docs/articles/openshift_s2i.md

 # Using Openshift Source-to-Image to facilitate Machine Learning Deployment

-Seldon-Core is an open source project that provides scalable machine learning deployment running on Kubernetes.
-One of Seldon-Core’s goals is to allow data scientists to continue to build their training and inference components using any of the many available machine learning toolkits, be that python based (e.g., TensorFlow, sklearn), R or Java (e.g., Spark, H2O) amongst many popular options.
+[Seldon-Core](https://github.com/SeldonIO/seldon-core) is an open source project that provides scalable machine learning deployment running on [Kubernetes](https://kubernetes.io/).
+One of Seldon-Core’s goals is to allow data scientists to continue to construct their training and inference components using any of the many available machine learning toolkits, be that python based (e.g., TensorFlow, sklearn), R or Java (e.g., Spark, H2O) amongst many popular options.
 Seldon-Core will then allow them easily to package and run their runtime prediction modules on Kubernetes.
 To achieve this goal we need to make it easy for data scientists to take their source code and package it as a Docker container in the correct form such that it can be managed as part of a runtime microservice graph on Kubernetes by Seldon-Core.
-For this we utilize OpenShift’s Source-to-Image open source library to allow any code to be package in the correct format with minimal requirements from the data scientist.
+For this we utilize Openshift’s Source-to-Image open source library to allow any code to be packaged in the correct format with minimal requirements from the data scientist.

 # Seldon-Core Overview
-Seldon-core provides scalabale machine learning deployment running on Kubernetes.
-To deploy their models data scientist follow the steps as shown below:
+Seldon-core provides scalebale machine learning deployments running on Kubernetes.
+To deploy their models data scientists follow the steps as shown below:

 ![API](../deploy.png)